Javier Cárcamo Guzmán

-Javier Cárcamo (born January 25, 1980) is a Guatemalan novelist, visual artist and author, alongside the muralist Jorge Corleto and other artists, the murals that illustrate the history of art, in the walls of the Popular University of Guatemala, declared as Cultural Heritage of Guatemala, by the Instituto de Antropología e Historia (Institute of Anthropology and History).
+Javier Cárcamo (born January 25, 1980) is a Guatemalan novelist and visual artist.
+Alongside the muralist Jorge Corleto and other artists, the murals that illustrate the history of art, in the walls of the Popular University of Guatemala, declared as Cultural Heritage of Guatemala, by the Instituto de Antropología e Historia (Institute of Anthropology and History).

 Biography

 Javier Cárcamo was born in Guatemala, Guatemala, on January 25, 1980.

 He was born in the suburbs of Guatemala City and studied in the Roberto Cabrera night school of plastic arts, of the Popular University of Guatemala.
 Cárcamo worked alongside artists such as the muralist Jorge Corleto, the painter Francisco Escobedo and the sculptor Byron Ramírez.